 Researchers, supported by the EU, would like to develop smartphone technology (The NEWEAT Project) to be used both prior to and during treatment to track progress and trends.
-Due to the complex nature of eating disorders, a number of mechanisms had to be addressed when developing the technology: over-or-under-restrained eating, levels of food cravings, varying response to stress and emotional challenges.
+Due to the complex nature of eating disorders, a number of mechanisms had to be addressed when developing the technology: over-or-under-restrained eating, levels of food cravings, varying response to stress and emotional challenges, and more.
 Additionally, a number of external factors such as the influence of social media and advertising on mental health had to be taken into account as well.

 By using neurocognitive measures in the laboratory as well as practice-oriented surveys distributed to smartphones, the team aimed to identify how different people are guided by their own unique experiences of emotion, frustration, stress, or boredom eating.
 This preliminary research aimed to identify which mood and emotion states and other mechanisms should be addressed and tracked by the app.
-This app, currently being used for research (PsyDiary) will be expanded for therapeutic intervention purposes down the line.
+This app, currently being used for research (PsyDiary), will be expanded for therapeutic intervention purposes down the line.

 The app aims to bring understanding to disordered eating behavior patterns and trends and identify precursors for overeating and binge eating.
 The app will eventually have the ability to intervene before the overeating event actually takes place.
 The alternative would be true for restrictive behaviors.
 The NEWEAT study has found that an individual will experience food cravings throughout the day in peaks and valleys, forming an “M” shape.
-This results in the craving for nourishing foods such as fruits in the morning and higher fat, carbohydrate, sweeter foods as the day progresses.
+This results in the craving for nourishing foods, such as fruits in the morning and higher fat and carbohydrates as well as sweeter foods as the day progresses.
 As the app’s awareness of such patterns increases, the app will be able to offer timely interventions.